How to Plan a Wedding, Honeymoon or Romantic Getaway to Tongatapu

-If you’re searching for a wedding or honeymoon destination that is as unique as the couple you are, then consider the island group of Tongatapu in Tonga.
+If you’re searching for a romantic destination that is as unique as the couple you are, then consider the island group of Tongatapu in Tonga.
 Admittedly, Tongatapu is overshadowed by other South Pacific honeymoon destinations, but for couples who love adventures, this is the place to be.
-Enjoy gorgeous island landscapes, rugged beauty and an astonishing island culture as you experience the island of Tongatapu.
-Swimming with whales, diving in coral reefs and walking along deserted beaches are just some of the memorable ways you can spend your honeymoon together.
-At the end of a day exploring, you can retreat to a traditional beachfront fale (bungalow) or a boutique lodge.
-We’ll guide you through the honeymoon accommodation, activities and planning a wedding with this wedding and honeymoon guide to Tongatapu.
+Enjoy gorgeous island landscapes, rugged beauty and an astonishing island culture as you experience the main island.
+Swimming with whales, diving in coral reefs and walking along deserted beaches are just some of the memorable ways you can spend your romantic escape together.
+At the end of a day exploring, you can retreat to a boutique lodge in the island’s capital or opt for something utterly unique like a handcrafted treehouse!
+We’ll guide you through the honeymoon accommodations, activities, dining and even planning a wedding, if you feel so inclined, with this honeymoon and romantic getaway guide to Tongatapu.

 - Share a once-in-a-lifetime experience swimming with whales

-- Buddy up in a scuba diving trip
+- Buddy up on a scuba diving trip

 - Go for a long walk on the beach